nishanpatel/BalancingParenthesesScala/README.md

 1. Using Stack implementation.
 2. Using List Cons Oppration.

-NOTE: A solution that uses regular expressions is considered INCORRECT.
+NOTE: A solution dose not uses regular expressions, and use of it is considered INCORRECT.